yasmin-pixel/Project2-/README.md

 • As a user I want to be able to mark a movie as watched so that I know that I have watched that movie.
 • As a user I want to remove an item form the favourite list.
 • As a user I want to remove all watched movies form my list.
 So that I can remove all the movies at once.

+For this project, I started off with a wireFrame that outlined where the different components will go.
+I designed my web brower to be simple with buttons allocated to diffrent jobs.

     # Document your planning and tell a story about your development process and problem-solving strategy